Who We Are

 Why Give to Bitch Media?

 Bitch Media is proof that community-supported feminist media is possible.
-In our 17th year, we remain as committed as ever to independent, social justice–driven media and feminist criticism.
-We aim to do this in print through Bitch: Feminist Response to Popular Culture, as well as online at bitchmedia.org with the blog and podcasts.
-Over the past 17 years, our subscribers, donors, and contributors have told us again and again that they don’t just think of Bitch Media as another magazine publisher/media organization.
+In our 18th year, we remain as committed as ever to independent, social justice–driven media and feminist criticism.
+We do this in print through Bitch: Feminist Response to Popular Culture, as well as online with our blog and podcasts.
+Over the past 18 years, our subscribers, donors, and contributors have told us again and again that they don't just think of Bitch Media as another magazine publisher/media organization.
 They consider us part of their education, their community, and their life.
 Because our constituents attest to it, we feel confident saying that the voice of Bitch Media—a witty, smart, and thought-provoking feminist critique and analysis of pop culture—is encouraging discussion and critical thinking about the media and its influence on all of us, solidifying a link between engagement with pop culture and engagement in social-justice activism.